-Whether you consider it a pariah state or simply misunderstood, North Korea is known for going its ‘own way,’ and the Hermit Kingdom’s fashion trends are no exception.
+Whether you consider it a pariah state or simply misunderstood, North Korea is known for going its ‘own way,’ and the Hermit Kingdom’s fashion trends, such as the North Korean suit.

 The sign for the tailor’s office – the double doors to the third floor can be seen ajar just beyond the sign.

 Walk up to the third floor, turn left, and you will see the tailor’s office located directly at the other end of the hall.
 If no one is in the main office, knock on the door to the right as the tailor is most likely in her workshop.

 In the main office, there will be a rack showcasing the latest DPRK fashion/Juche-style clothing.
 The more Korean you know, the better, but you can get by with gesticulating as to which style suit you would like and what color.
 Sticking with the DPRK’s austere approach to fashion, the styles to choose from are the North Korean take on the Mao suit and the Jamba/People’s Outfit boiler suit, and variations thereof (you can choose between different types of pleating, pockets or no pockets, etc).
 Color choices, too, are minimalist: dark green, olive drab, black, gray and royal blue.
 The fabric is a cotton-polyester blend.
 Once you have selected your style and color, the tailor will take your measurements.

 Once the tailor has your measurements, you will need to pay in advance for your suit.
 From there, a suit takes about 48 hours for the tailor to turn around.
 After your initial measurements, you will need to return later that evening or early the following morning to try on your suit so that the tailor can note what final adjustments need to be made.

 The following day, the brand-new suit will be ready for you to pick up and sport while out on the town.
 You will no doubt stand out at quintessential photo-ops outside the Kumsusan Palace of the Sun or the Grand Monument on Mansu Hill.